vivekFuneesh/Champu_N_Chaandni/README.md

 A MultiPlayer Portable Computer Worm Game.

-A maximum of 2 Plaayers can play on same Keyboard.
+A maximum of 2 Players can play on same Keyboard.

 6 different Levels, 2 types of Chaandni's Pos.